Metropolis of Kyiv: Union of Brest

-After the church council in Uzhhorod in 1646, part of the Orthodox clergy in Transcarpathia also accepted the union with Rome, but left the jurisdiction of the Metropolitan of Metropolitan of Kyiv, on 24 April 1646, in the chapel of Uzhhorod Castle, on the initiative of Basilian Bishop Vasyl Tarasovych, 63 priests testified to unity with the Catholic Church (Uzhhorod Union was concluded).
+After the church council in Uzhhorod in 1646, part of the Orthodox clergy in Transcarpathia also accepted the union with Rome, but left the jurisdiction of the Metropolitan of Metropolitan of Kiev, on 24 April 1646, in the chapel of Uzhhorod Castle, on the initiative of Basilian Bishop Vasyl Tarasovych, 63 priests testified to unity with the Catholic Church (Uzhhorod Union was concluded).
 In 1663 the conditions under which the Mukachevo diocese can be included in the Metropolitan of Kyiv were determined.
 However, due to the opposition of the widow of Ferenc II Rakoczi, the Diocese of Mukachevo was subordinated to the Hungarian Bishop of Jaeger.

-In the 18th century, the main tasks of the union Metropolitans of Kyiv were to defend the rights of the church from Latin influences and the Polish and Russian authorities.
+In the 18th century, the main tasks of the union Metropolitans of Kiev were to defend the rights of the church from Latin influences and the Polish and Russian authorities.
 At the same time, the Ukrainian church began to play an increasingly active role in the Ukrainian national revival.
 The Zamoysky Synod (1720) was especially important in the design of the church's ceremonial, spiritual, and cultural face.
-From 1708 to 1838 there were eleven Kyivan Catholic metropolitans, nine of whom bore the title of Kyivan metropolitans, and the last two were considered papal legates to unite the faithful with Rome within the Russian Empire.
-As a result of the first partition of the Polish-Lithuanian Commonwealth (1772), the Kyiv Union Metropolis was divided into three parts: the dioceses of Kyiv, Volodymyr-Bieraście, Lutsk, Pinsk, and part of Chełm remained within the Polish-Lithuanian Commonwealth; the diocese of Polatsk was ceded to Russia, and the dioceses of Lviv, Przemyśl, and parts of the dioceses of Kamianets, Lutsk, and Kholm were ceded to Austria.
+From 1708 to 1838 there were eleven Kievan Catholic metropolitans, nine of whom bore the title of Kievan metropolitans, and the last two were considered papal legates to unite the faithful with Rome within the Russian Empire.
+As a result of the first partition of the Polish-Lithuanian Commonwealth (1772), the Kiev Union Metropolis was divided into three parts: the dioceses of Kiev, Volodymyr-Bieraście, Lutsk, Pinsk, and part of Chełm remained within the Polish-Lithuanian Commonwealth; the diocese of Polatsk was ceded to Russia, and the dioceses of Lviv, Przemyśl, and parts of the dioceses of Kamianets, Lutsk, and Kholm were ceded to Austria.

 As a result of the second and third partition of the Polish-Lithuanian Commonwealth (1793, 1795) with the transition of most Ukrainian and Belarusian lands to the Russian Empire began constant persecution of the Union Church, which ended in 1839 through the act of Polatsk Cathedral its liquidation.
 Instead, the Union Church continued to exist only within the Austrian Empire, where in 1774, on the initiative of Empress Maria Theresa, it was renamed the Greek Catholic Church.

 At the Lviv Pseudo-Council in 1946, the Soviet authorities subordinated the Greek Catholics to the Moscow Patriarchate.
 Under Soviet occupation, the Ukrainian Greek Catholic Church was brutally repressed, but continued to exist underground.
 In the late 1980s, during the perestroika of the USSR, the Ukrainian Greek Catholic Church and the Belarusian Greek Catholic Church were restored.
 After receiving the tomos on the autocephaly of the Orthodox Church of Ukraine, the idea of establishing Eucharistic communion between the PCU and the UGCC with the aim of further unification into a single Church of Ukraine began to emerge.
 However, Metropolitan Epiphanius noted that this is a "question of the future" and such unification will only depend on the general Orthodox-Catholic dialogue.